usdaud/algotradinglib.github.io/en/pedia/z/zero-sum_investing.md

 ## The Basics of Zero-Sum Investing

-In simple terms, a zero-sum game is a situation in which the total amount of rewards is fixed, meaning that one participant's gain must be equivalent to another's loss.
+In simple terms, a [zero-sum game](../z/zero-sum_game.md) is a situation in which the total amount of rewards is fixed, meaning that one participant's gain must be equivalent to another's loss.
 This concept is crucial in understanding market dynamics, where profit potential for one trader typically comes at the expense of another.
 The aggregate wealth in a given market does not increase simply due to trading activities; rather, it is merely redistributed among market participants.

 Several financial instruments and markets embody the zero-sum nature.
 These include:

-- **Futures contracts**: Two parties agree to buy and sell an asset at a future date for a predetermined price.
+- **[Futures contracts](../f/futures_contracts.md)**: Two parties agree to buy and sell an asset at a future date for a predetermined price.
 If the price of the asset changes, one party's gain is the other's loss.
-- **Options**: Similar to futures contracts, the value fluctuation of options contracts leads to gains for one party and losses for the other.
+- **Options**: Similar to [futures contracts](../f/futures_contracts.md), the value fluctuation of options contracts leads to gains for one party and losses for the other.
-- **Foreign exchange (Forex) trading**: The currency market, where currencies are traded in pairs, is another classic example of a zero-sum game.
+- **[Foreign exchange (Forex) trading](../f/foreign_exchange_(forex)_trading.md)**: The currency market, where currencies are traded in pairs, is another classic example of a [zero-sum game](../z/zero-sum_game.md).
 The appreciation of one currency directly corresponds to the depreciation of another.

 ## Game Theory and Zero-Sum Games